What Happens During A Commercial Roof Inspection?

 - The roof has how many penetrations? (each one needs inspected thoroughly)

-- What is the total number of roof sections? (every section is inspected differently)
+- What is the total number of roof sections?

 - There are how many different types of roofs?

-Next steps after you receive a roof inspection?
+Next steps after you receive an inspection?

 It is time to review all of the roofing inspections and quotes you’ve received.